HOW TO CONTROL YOUR ANGER

 Delay, communicate, manage your anger.
 It makes you powerfull!

-Anger ranges from mild annoyance to rage.
-It is important to the survival of any species.
-It helps you realise stress.
-It is a normal healthy human emotion when it is in your control.
+Anger ranges from mild annoyance to rage, and is important to the survival of any species.
+It helps you realise stress and is a normal healthy human emotion when it is in your control.
 But when it takes large proportions and is out of your control different areas of your life gets affected like work, interests, relationships and health.
 You lose out on a significant aspect of human personality which is self control and you end up living at the mercy of your emotions.
 Hence it is mandatory for your well being that you learn how to control your anger.
 With consistent practise anyone can develop self control skills.
 We all manage different emotions we experience.
 Self control can be developed by managing anger like any other emotion.

 As we all know anger is a powerful emotion that ranges from mild irritation to intense rage.
 Like any other emotion it is followed by biological changes like high blood pressure, palpitations, intense energy due to changes in hormones like adrenaline, etc; Quick and intense hormonal changes can lead to immediate and long term health concerns like chronic pains, giddiness and weakness.
 Emotionally it can lead to a feel of anxiety and guilt.
 Socially you can feel isolated and lonely.